rahulshah100/Game-Surviving-The-University/README.md

 # Game-Surviving-The-University
 Hosted at: https://ubandme.shahrahul.repl.co/

-This Project is a simple Game Made in JS using the library Kaboom Js, hosted on replit.
+This Project is a simple Game Made using the library Kaboom Js and hosted on replit.

 Goal to 'Survive The University' is to dodge the books and earn as much money as possible.